weberlab-hhu/Predmoter/README.md

 ### 4.5 Inference <a id="45-inference"></a>
 >IMPORTANT: Models trained on a GPU can be used to generate predictions on the CPU.
 > The CPU predictions will be the same as the GPU predictions would be.
 Predicting
-> on the CPU will take a lot longer.
+> on the CPU will take longer.

 Predictions will be applied to an individual fasta or h5 file only.
 > **NOTE**: The ATAC-seq input data was shifted (+4 bp on "+" strand and -5 bp on